karel-brinda/rnftools/docs/tutorial/03_evaluation.rst

 * label of x-axis (``default_x_label``)
 * values on x-axis (``default_x_axis``).

-Then you can add your own graphs using
+Then you can add your own graphs using ``rnftools.lavender.Report.add_graph`` method.